 7. Based on steps 5 and 6, draw a conclusion about H0

 These Statistics interview questions cover the basic ground of Statistics and make it easier for the students and professionals to clarify their fundamentals on this subject.
-For some of the industry-leading online courses on Statistics, you can head to Great Learning Academy and upskill in this field.
+For some of the industry-leading online courses on Statistics, You can easily fill these gaps by signing up for free certificate courses that target these specific areas.
+These courses allow you to brush up on weaker areas before your interview, making sure you can confidently tackle any question thrown at you.